-2. Requirements that must be complied with in order to deduct the allowance [section 13quat(2)]
+2. Requirements that must be complied with in order to deduct the allowance [section 13 quat(2)]

-Any person will be eligible to deduct the allowance only if all the requirements listed in 2.1 - 2.5 relating to a building are complied with.
+Any person3 will only be eligible to deduct the allowance if all the requirements in 2.1 - 2.5 relating to a building or part of a building are complied with.